Suspension splittings of 5-dimensional Poincar\'{e} duality complexes and their applications: Applications

 \subsubsection{\textbf{The group $\pi^3(X)$}.}

 The group structure on $\pi^3(X)$ comes from the Lie multiplication on $S^3$, as it is outside of the dimension range of Borsuk's constructions.
-For the same reason, Proposition \ref{cohomisstablecohom} is not immediately applicable. \begin{prop} There is an isomorphism
+For the same reason, Proposition \ref{cohomisstablecohom} is not immediately applicable.